jreyes/AssistantPi/README.md

 Also make sure that your new hotwords are included in the language model.
 Check the following directory for a file with `.dict` or `.dic` extension and add your hotwords if not already there: `/usr/local/lib/python2.7/dist-packages/pocketsphinx/model/`

-## Change Hotword language
+### Change Hotword language

-If you want to change the language for the hotword recognition (which might be necessary if your hotwords aren't recognized well), head over to [CMU Sphinx download](https://sourceforge.net/projects/cmusphinx/files/Acoustic%20and%20Language%20Models/) page and get the model files for your language.
+The default language coming with Pocketsphinx for the hotword recognition is US English.
+If you want to change it (which might be necessary if your hotwords aren't recognized well), head over to [CMU Sphinx download](https://sourceforge.net/projects/cmusphinx/files/Acoustic%20and%20Language%20Models/) page and get the model files for your language.
 In particular, you have to place the following files
 - FILENAME.lm.bin
 - FILENAME.dic